jasnell/proposal-zero-copy-arraybuffer-list/README.md

 ### `SharedArrayBuffer.of(sharedArrayBuffers...) : SharedArrayBuffer`

 The equivalent of `ArrayBuffer.of(...)` but specifically for `SharedArrayBuffer`.
-All of the arguments given must be `SharedArrayBuffer` instances.
+All of the arguments given must be non-growable `SharedArrayBuffer` instances.
 Effectively the same zero-copy characteristics.

 ### `SharedArrayBuffer.subarray(...) : SharedArrayBuffer`